joedolson/my-tickets/src/readme.txt

 = 2.0.19 =

+* Bug fix: Restore functionality to close ticket sales when a number of percentage of tickets have been sold.
 * Bug fix: Add to Cart form should not be displayed when the post is hidden due to post password protection.

 = 2.0.18 =